1101101011/nixdotfiles/README.md

 ## Roadmap
 - [X] Merge the `home-manager` standalone module into the `nixos` module.
-- [ ] Create an installation script to automate the setup process.
+- [ ] Create an installation script to automate the `nixos` setup process.
-- [ ] Integrate hyprland configuration into the NixOS module.
+- [ ] Integrate hyprland configuration into the `nixos` module.
 - [ ] Switch from using EWW into Quickshell for more advanced widgets.
 - [ ] Make a dyanamic theme switcher for Hyprland and other applications.
-- [ ] Make the NixOS configuration more modular and reusable.
+- [ ] Make the `nixos` configuration more modular, dynamic and reusable based on the host.
 - [ ] Add more documentation and examples for users to understand the configuration.

 ## Contributing